hivlab/sarscov2-variation/README.md

 ## Download databases
+(Optional) Human and rRNA sequence databases for FastQ Screen.
+In absence of databases fastq screen rule will be skipped.
 ### Human reference genome

 Human genomic sequence database is used to estimate and remove human sequences from analysis.